rawiriblundell/wiki.bash-hackers.org/README.md

 Extraction of wiki.bash-hackers.org from the Wayback Machine

-This is targeting pages that have been captured by the Wayback Machine that specifically have `'?do=edit'` on the end of their URL.
+This is targeting pages that have been captured by the Wayback Machine that specifically have `?do=edit` on the end of their URL.
 These pages give us the Dokuwiki Markup source, relatively unmolested.

 See the incomplete script "archive_crawler" to see my working.
 I would not recommend blindly running it - it's beta quality at best.
 Just read it and this page to follow the logic... or just fork this repo... or whatever, I'm not your Dad.

 - TODO: Markdown linting and transformations
 - TODO: Perhaps add a "This was downloaded from [wayback url here] on [date]" to each page...
+- TODO: Import page-edit history as git log entries?  `?do=revisions` is the secret sauce there...

 ## Getting the latest capture URL from archive.org